merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 While their _nifH_ genes may be very similar, this is certainly not the same population as the one we found.

 There is one more set of genes that we should check.
 In July 2021, [Karlusich et al](https://www.nature.com/articles/s41467-021-24299-y) published a paper containing, among other things, a set of 10 novel _nifH_ genes.
-You will find these genes in the datapack, in the file `Karlusich_novel_nifH.fa`.
+You will find these genes in the datapack, in the file `FASTA/Karlusich_novel_nifH.fa`.
 Make a blast database out of the contig from N25 (which you extracted above), and align these _nifH_ genes against that database.

 ```bash
 makeblastdb -in N25-c_000000000104.fa -dbtype nucl -title N25-c_000000000104 -out N25-c_000000000104